stjude-biohackathon/KIDS23-Team6/README.md

 # So, what's the need?

-The HPCF has gotten multiple requests regarding the usage of the cluster as a whole as well as for individual queues and departments.
+The HPCF team has gotten multiple requests regarding the usage of the cluster as a whole as well as for individual queues and departments.
 There is a tool which provides some visualiztion capabilties, but it's overly complicated for everyday use and for researchers who cannot dedicate time to understand all the intricacies.

 So, we're designing a simple and intuitive dashboard where researchers can view data relevant to them, their departments, or the institution as a whole.